 Child-Friendly Streets Project

-We are very excited and pleased to be taking part in the Child-Friendly Streets Project with Sustrans My Journey.
+We enjoyed taking part in the Child-Friendly Streets Project with Sustrans My Journey.
 This project aims to make the journey to school safer and the streets surrounding the school more child-friendly.
-Children, parents/carers, staff and local residents have been involved in workshops to establish what we all like and dislike about the journey to school and how it could be improved.
+Children, parents/carers, staff and local residents were involved in workshops to establish what we all like and dislike about the journey to school and how it could be improved.
 Some of our children have been involved in using the feedback from the school community to design our perfect street.

 Street Design Workshops

 As part of the project, we got to see what it would be like to have a more child-friendly street as Fairisle Road was closed for the afternoon.
 It was fantastic for the children to celebrate the road closure and enjoy taking part in a range of activities with family and friends.
 Great fun was had by all!

 Fairisle Child Friendly Streets Southampton: “I think today has been great!
 Hopefully it will make parents think differently, and change their behaviour”